 In addition to mining and agriculture our community has been home since the late 1800's to institutions dedicated to the disabled.
 In the past decade we have also become host to several facilities dealing with youth at risk.
 These facilities are an integral part of our community and its culture.

-The Town of Boulder was upgraded to a City of the third class, officially becoming the City of Boulder with a Resolution passed by Council action on October 22, 2001.
+The Town of Boulder was upgraded to a City of the third class, officially becoming the City of Boulder with a Resolution passed by Council action on October 22, 2001

 Definitions